Another chance Diversion from the criminal justice system

 At point of injury due to a violent incident

 Projects will focus on diversionary programmes offering family and parenting support, mental health assistance and restorative justice.
 Other approaches may be considered, as long as evidence is provided that they can ensure impact at scale.
 Projects will also involve a referral by a relevant statutory body, such as the police or the Violence Reduction Unit.
 Finally, interested parties must guarantee that their projects are ready for robust impact evaluation or will reasonably reach this point within two years.

 The application window will be open from 19 April 2021 to 14 May 2021.
 Shortlisted applicants will be notified in July 2021.
 Grants will be awarded in November 2021.

-Throughout March, the Youth Endowment Fund is running a series of online workshops explaining in more detail the aims and the structure of the scheme.
-Full guidance on how to apply for funding will be released in April.
+Throughout March, the Youth Endowment Fund has been running a series of online workshops explaining in more detail the aims and the structure of the scheme.
+Full guidance on how to apply for the fund is accessible here.

 Later in the year, the Youth Endowment Fund will launch another themed grant round called A Supportive Home - Helping Families to Overcome Challenges, which will address the question of how it is possible to provide children and young people with a welcoming home environment, so as to reduce the chances that they become involved in crime.
 In line with its vision and mission, the charity will thus continue its efforts to spread good practice and shape a more inclusive society, a society in which young people can fully realise their aspirations.WW